pulumi/docs/pulumi-hugo/themes/default/content/blog/using-helm-and-pulumi-to-define-cloud-native-infrastructure-as-code/index.md

-Pulumi is a cloud native development platform designed to be able to express any cloud native infrastructure as code in a natural, intentional manner using real languages.
+Pulumi is a cloud native development platform designed to be able to express any cloud native infrastructure as code in a natural, intentional manner using familiar languages.
 The most natural way to solve this challenge would be to stand up an instance of AWS RDS, populate a Kubernetes Secret with the connection details, and then simply let my application use these newly available resources.
 Pulumi gives users the